karso/vagrant/README.md

 We automatically mount `/shared/vagrant/data` into `/home/vagrant/data`.

 For example, you may want to `git clone` some kubernetes manifests into `/shared/vagrant/data` on your host-machine, then you can access them in the vagrant machine.

+## ToDo:
+- Fix Bug:
+    - The minikube is in 'stop' state when the VM launches.
+Issue with 'vm-driver' or 'driver'
+    - The host docker and the minikube docker registries are different.
+Need to run ```#eval $(minikube -p minikube docker-env)```
+    - The env vars keep adding to .bashrc every time provision is executed.